Sales Tax Calculator

 How to use this calculator

 Choose add tax to price or remove tax from total, then enter the amount and your sales tax rate.
-The calculator shows the tax and the other amount — either the total with tax, or the original pre-tax price.
+The calculator shows the tax amount and the resulting figure — either the final price with tax included, or the original pre-tax price if you are backing out a tax that is already embedded.

 How sales tax works